anytimesoon/vw-user-consents/README.md

 # Tests
 The first run of tests might be slow, since we are using a testcontainer for the queue integration test.
 Once the container is downloaded, the tests should run in a reasonable timeframe.

+# Considerations
+`Consent change events can only be read and created, not update or deleted` I took this to mean that the events sent to the queue are creation events.
+The way I understand the system is that these will be stored in a datawarehouse.
+The API stores a snapshot of the latest consents in its database for performance.
+This snapshot does get updated, but my design would allow consent changes to be stored for auditing purposes in a separate system.